void

 Don in the Voronezh oblast

-Don is mentioned by Einjährigfreiwilliger Marek when he sists in the staff carriage at Humenné station and invents the battalions history, where the Don-regiment is involved.
-Meanwhile Švejk is sleeping off the effect of the bottle of cognac.
+Don is mentioned by Einjährigfreiwilliger Marek when he sits in the staff carriage at Humenné station and invents the battalion's history, where the Don regiment is involved.
+Meanwhile, Švejk is sleeping off the effects of the bottle of cognac.

 Background